matteo-rizzo/reentrancy-detection-benchmarks/README.md

 The final, manually verified benchmark datasets are the primary contributions intended for direct use in research:

-  * **Aggregated Benchmark (436 contracts):** Located in `/final_benchmarks/aggregated_benchmark/`
+  * **Aggregated Benchmark (436 contracts):** Located in `/benchmarks/aggregated-benchmark/`
-  * **Reentrancy Scenarios (TRS - 150 contracts):** Located in `/final_benchmarks/trs/`
+  * **Reentrancy Scenarios (RS - 150 handcrafted contracts):** Located in `/benchmarks/rs/`

-Each directory typically contains subfolders for `reentrant` and `safe` contracts.
 The scripts in the `/scripts` directory (at the project root) are available for users interested in reproducing the preprocessing steps for the initial, larger contract pool from the original sources.
 The scripts for running experiments on the final datasets are located within the `src/` directory.

 -----